rjaks/react/day1-tutorial/README.md

+# React Day 1
-# attempted to add tailwindcss to the project, but i failed haha
+tried to integrate tailwindcss to my environment but failed haha